Growing Your Homestead Without Going Into Debt

-The most obvious way to pay yourself first is by producing most of your own food.
+The most obvious way to make your homestead pay you first is by producing most of your own food.
 Planting a garden will produce food that tastes good and is good for you.
 In time, it will save you money at the grocery store.
 You will learn what to produce in your area, to eat in season, and how to preserve food for winter.
 You will discover whether you have what it takes or even want to have what it takes before you make the leap into buying land or moving to the country.
 In time, if you enjoy it and are persistent, your garden will grow and most of what you eat will come from the garden.
 If you really love it, you may expand into market gardening and produce enough to sell.

 If you’ve outgrown your pot, but still don’t have the capital to buy your own land, renting land for livestock or a market garden is a lot cheaper, the cost can be covered by what you produce, and you may be able to make money.
 I have more people who have offered me space on their land for beehives than I can keep up with.

 Poor location.
 Gaining experience where you are will take care of this pitfall when looking for land.
 You will have time to learn what good soil and pastures look like, what kind of water sources you have for your gardens and livestock, how far you are from potential markets, and whether there are problems in the neighborhood.